dragonflyoss/nydus/docs/nydusd.md

 INFO [storage/src/backend/connection.rs:136] backend config: CommonConfig { proxy: ProxyConfig { url: "http://p2p-proxy:65001", ping_url: "http://p2p-proxy:40901/server/ping", fallback: true, check_interval: 5 }, timeout: 5, connect_timeout: 5, retry_limit: 0 }
 ```

-##### Enable Mirrors for Storage Backend
+##### Enable Mirrors for Storage Backend (Recommend)

+Nydus is deeply integrated with [Dragonfly](https://d7y.io/) P2P mirror mode, please refer the [doc](https://d7y.io/docs/setup/integration/nydus) to learn how configuring Nydus to use Dragonfly.

 Add `device.backend.config.mirrors` field to enable mirrors for storage backend.
-The mirror can be a P2P distribution server (such as [Dragonfly](https://d7y.io/)) or registry.
+The mirror can be a P2P distribution server or registry.
 If the request to mirror server failed, it will fall back to the original registry.
 Currently, the mirror mode is only tested in the registry backend, and in theory, the OSS backend also supports it.

 <font color='red'>!!</font> The `mirrors` field conflicts with `proxy` field.